 How to repair a sinkhole vs. a pothole:

 The most common pothole repair methods include patching and saw cutting and replacing.
 But, when dealing with sinkholes in your lot, this issue cannot simply be treated by filling in the hole or patching the asphalt around the catch basin.
-The reason why simply applying a “Band-Aid” to the sinkhole issue is not a permanent solution, is because the reason this sinkhole was created in the first place was due to erosion coming from the drainage structure and the surrounding base material and stability.
-This means that if the actual source of the problem is not fixed, then it will happen again and/or get worse.
+Applying a “Band-Aid” to the sinkhole issue is not a permanent solution.
+Sinkholes are due to erosion coming from the drainage structure and the surrounding base material and stability.
+By not fixing the actual source of the problem it will happen again and/or get worse.
 Essentially patching a sinkhole will not provide much benefit at all, other than temporarily masking the problem.

 Sinkholes In Catch basins: